stilojd/ukraine-military-shop/README.md

 and DialogueTrigger.
 Every person on the map has Dialogue that will be sand to DialogueManager.
 If the Player comes close to the person, a dialog will start.
- Overall, I believe that I did a good job in the interview, of course it has to be improving, and I want to change some decisions, but I spend 100% of my efforts to go through this test task.
-I am really glad to have this opportunity and want to say thank you, it was the most interesting test task I have ever seen.
+ Overall, I believe that I did a good job in the interview, of course it has to be improving, and I want to change some decisions.